anthony-firn/DREAM/README.md

 We believe in the democratization of advanced AI, placing control in the hands of the masses, and fostering a network that surpasses the capabilities of any single entity.
 With DREAM, we strive to create an AI infrastructure that embodies the principle "with great power comes great responsibility."
 All network interactions are designed to be computationally reversible, allowing for the rectification of any actions by potential bad actors.
 The governance structure, determined by the computational contribution to the system, ensures a fair influence over its course.

-While we anticipate the most popular fork of the DREAM architecture to remain open-source and free, the inherent adaptability of DREAM allows for potential deviations.
-In such cases, only the modifications (delta values) would be proprietary, with the possibility to exclude these weights if required.
+While we expect the most popular fork of the DREAM architecture to remain open-source and free, DREAM's inherent flexibility allows for potential diversions.
+In such instances, only the modifications (delta values) would be proprietary, allowing the exclusion of these weights if necessary.

-This flexible approach acknowledges the diverse range of transformations and structural deltas that can occur within a branching network, ensuring DREAM can accommodate a myriad of potential futures while remaining true to its core principles.
+This flexible approach acknowledges the diverse range of transformations and structural deltas that can occur within a branching network, ensuring DREAM can accommodate myriad potential futures while staying true to its core principles.

-We extend an open invitation for you to join us on this quest, helping to mold the future of advanced AI, and contributing to a vision where technological progress benefits all of humanity.
-We are creating a global tree of knowledge, a record of how our shared wisdom is being encoded into blossoming forms of intelligence.
-By feeding our AI with the right information, we can shape it in interesting and unique ways, just like nurturing a growing tree.
+We extend an open invitation for you to join us on this quest, contributing to a vision where technological progress benefits all of humanity.
+Together, we are creating a global tree of knowledge, a record of our shared wisdom encoded into blossoming forms of intelligence.
 Join us in becoming good stewards of this powerful tool.

 ## 📚 Table of Contents
 - [Project Goals](#-project-goals)